Ski in Alpe di Siusi/Seiser Alm, Italy

 Alpe di Siusi/Seiser Alm Ski Area Height

 |2000m||Resort Altitude (Alpe di Siusi/Seiser Alm)|

 Alpe di Siusi/Seiser Alm

-The Italian ski resort of Alpe di Siusi/Seiser Alm is part of the Dolomiti Superski area with access to 668 individual pistes.
-In addition to the skiing in Alpe di Siusi/Seiser Alm itself 108pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Dolomiti Superski ski resorts of Alta Badia, Alta Pusteria, Arabba, Bruneck-Kronplatz, Cortina d`Ampezzo, Corvara, Marmolada, Obereggen, Predazzo, San Martino di Castrozza, San Vito di Cadore, Val Gardena, Val di Fassa, Val di Fiemme, Valle Isarco and Zoldo Alto.
+The Italian Ski Resort of Alpe di Siusi/Seiser Alm is part of the Dolomiti Superski area with access to 978km of downhill skiing, with 668 individual pistes, served by 573 ski lifts.
+In addition to the skiing in Alpe di Siusi/Seiser Alm itself (36 pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Dolomiti Superski ski resorts of Alta Badia, Alta Pusteria, Arabba, Bruneck-Kronplatz, Civetta, Cortina d`Ampezzo, Corvara, Marmolada, Obereggen, Predazzo, San Martino di Castrozza, San Vito di Cadore, Val Gardena, Val di Fassa, Val di Fiemme and Valle Isarco.

 The ski resort itself is above 1500m, so skiing or boarding back to the resort is usually possible.
 With skiing above 2000 metres, snow cover is generally reliable.

 There are three Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Alpe di Siusi/Seiser Alm are perfectly feasible.